 This tutorial and free pdf pattern will show you how you can make a cute, comfy, and slightly sophisticated little girls summer dress out of woven fabric.
 It is complete with a ruffled bodice, elasticized side panels, and DIY button bows!
-I currently have the free pdf pattern available in Size 2T, but I hope to be adding more sizes soon… everything is a learning process, including grading patterns accurately!
+Sizes 2T, 3T, and 4T are now available.

 I would consider the difficulty level of this dress to be intermediate.
 This tutorial assumes that you know some garment sewing essentials, such as sewing gathers, buttonholes, and a curved hem.
 But I do also link to tutorials on how to do those things if you’re an adventurous beginner!